zoylendt/zoylendt.github.io/content/dataview.md

 - [example vault](https://github.com/s-blu/obsidian_dataview_example_vault)
 -

-Ideas:
+# Ideas for tables

-- [ ] pages without backlinks
+- [ ] list pages without backlinks (graph looks weird for these)
+- [ ] tables for all published & unpublished notes
+- [x] list/table of all tags, sorted by frequency
+    - [ ] limit to correct folders
+    - [ ] exclude specific tags (but not exclude notes with this tags?)
+- [ ]

 Today is **`= date(today)`**, and it's **`= dateformat(date(now), "HH:MM")`**.
 # Complete